luciopaiva/witchcraft/README.md

 # How to install

 This extension is composed of two parts: the Chrome extension itself and a local HTTP server running on Node.js.
+Follow these two steps below to install it.

-## Starting the server
+## Step 1: start the server

 First make sure you have [Node.js](https://nodejs.org) installed.